emotion-js/emotion/docs/nested.md

 )
 ```

-To nest a class selector using the class generated with `css` you can
-interpolate it but this is **strongly** recommended against and should only be used in rare circumstances because [composition](docs/composition) merges styles together so the original class name isn't there.
+To nest a class selector using the class generated with `css` you can interpolate it but this is **strongly** recommended against and should only be used in rare circumstances because it will break when used with [composition](https://emotion.sh/docs/composition).

 ```jsx live
 import { css } from 'emotion'